|Hollywood's golden boy and my mental hook for Louis 14.|

 In 1643 Louis Thirteen dies.
 His son, Louis (aka Leonardo DiCaprio) is only 4 years old.
 His Mom, Anne of Austria

 (actually she's the daughter of the King of Spain) is appointed regent but hands power over to Cardinal Mazarin.

 The next 17 years are one expensive war after another.
 Plus a couple civil ones.

 Mazarin dies in 1652.
 Louis/Leo is now 23 and officially becomes Louis XIV.
 Mazarin left him with a bankrupt France and unhappy citizens.
 What's a young King to do?
-Create jobs (it's the economy, stupid).
+Create jobs; just like James Carville said, it's the economy, stupid.

 Royal workshops employ cabinetmakers, carvers, metal smiths, bronze casters, upholsterers, weavers, sculptors, artists galore, and a mirror factory to compete with Venice.
 All in pursuit of Louis' dream, Versailles.

 |Hall of Mirrors at Versailles (no lounging about in chairs here)|

 But, like history, furniture styles evolve from something.
 We don't go from bankruptcy to the Hall of Mirrors overnight.